School v A Worker Posted In: Case Law

 The respondent in this case is a special school which accommodates children with moderate, severe and profound disabilities.
 The complainant worked for the respondent as a special needs assistant and also had part time secretarial duties.

-The complainant suffered serious spinal injuries as a result of an
+The complainant suffered serious spinal injuries as a result of an accident, the consequence of which meant that the complainant is now paralysed from the waist down and

 Already a subscriber?